-Applications for Mirel
+Market Segments for Mirel

 Although there are significant opportunities across many market segments, we are initially focusing on six market segments: agriculture/horticulture, compost and organic waste diversion bags, marine and aquatic, consumer products, business equipment and durable goods and general packaging.
 These markets have the strongest need for materials that are biobased and biodegradable either for branding value, because of regulatory requirements, or because biodegradability offers a useful property.
 To approach these market segments, we are conducting product and business development activities, including working with potential customers to determine their specific needs, and we have begun the process of qualifying our material for a variety of customer applications.
-In one case we have entered into a joint development arrangement with a customer that has expertise in specific product applications.
-We have developed formulations of Mirel that can be processed in conventional plastics processing equipment for injection molding, blown and cast film, sheet and thermoforming.
-We have made great advancements in the development of foam, non-woven, blow molding and fiber.
+As Mirel produced at the Commercial Manufacturing Facility becomes available in larger quantities, we expect that these activities will accelerate.
 We are actively developing customer prospects to qualify our products in the following market segments:

-Segment Examples of Application Agricultural/Horticultural • Agricultural film Erosion control netting Single season irrigation devices • Erosion control stakes Biodegradable plant pots Fencing Compost and Organic Waste Diversion Bags • Industrial can liners Kitchen compost bags • Lawn and leaf bags Marine and Aquatic • Biodegradable water treatment devices Fishing equipment • Marine disposables Consumer Products • Gift and credit cards Cosmetic packaging • Personal hygiene products Short term use retail applications Business Equipment and Durable Goods • Hand-held devices Components • Housings Trays General Packaging • Caps and closures Thermoformed clamshells • Stretch wrap Foam
+Segment Examples of Application Agricultural/Horticultural Agricultural film Erosion control stakes Erosion control netting Biodegradable plant pots Single season irrigation devices • Fencing Compost and Organic Waste Industrial can liners Lawn and leaf bags Diversion Bags Kitchen compost bags Marine and Aquate Biodegradable water treatment devicesFishing equipment Marine disposables Consumer Products Gift and credit cards Personal hygiene products Cosmetic packaging Short term use retail applications Business Equipment and Hand-held devices Housings Durable Goods Components • Trays General Packaging Caps and closures • Stretch wrap Thermoformed clamshells • Foam